halfbug/materialpanel/README.md

 <a href="https://bloomui.com/product/tokyo-free-white-nextjs-typescript-material-ui-admin-dashboard/"><h3>Free Material-UI Next.js Typescript Dashboard Template with Dark Color Scheme</h3></a>
 <p>
-    Tokyo Free White Next.js Typescript Dashboard is built using the latest industry standards and features a clean and premium design style, making use of colors and accents to improve the user experience for all included flows and pages.
+    GS Admin White Next.js Typescript Dashboard is built using the latest industry standards and features a clean and premium design style, making use of colors and accents to improve the user experience for all included flows and pages.
 </p>
 <p>
 It is powered by Next.js, Typescript and React and contains multiple components customized on top of Material-UI – which is one of the best UI components frameworks available.</p>